lima-vm/lima/docs/internal.md

 We use `~/.lima` so that we can have enough space for the length of the socket path, which must be less than 104 characters on macOS.

+### Config directory (`${LIMA_HOME}/_config`)

+The config directory contains global lima settings that apply to all instances.

+User identity:

+Lima creates a default identity and uses its public key as the authorized key to access all lima instances.
+In addition lima will also configure all public keys from `~/.ssh/*.pub` as well, so the user can use the ssh endpoint without having to specify an identity explicitly.
+- `user`: private key
+- `user.pub`: public key

 ### Instance directory (`${LIMA_HOME}/<INSTANCE>`)

 An instance directory contains the following files: